*The original article published on May 13, 2020 has been updated to reflect changes as of June 15, 2020.

 - Borrowers who, together with their affiliates, received PPP loans in an amount less than $2 million will be deemed to have made the certification in good faith.
 Borrowers receiving less than $2 million in PPP loans should nevertheless maintain accurate and complete records for loan forgiveness purposes and are still subject to a random audit of such loans for a period of up to ten years.

 - A borrower who, together with its affiliates, received a PPP loan greater than $2 million will be required to show an adequate basis for its good faith determination.
 Accordingly, it is important for these PPP borrowers to complete a thorough needs analysis because these loans will be audited when the borrower applies for loan forgiveness.
+See SBA Part Thirteen and Part Fourteen for additional loan forgiveness guidance.
 Furthermore, there is a possibility of additional audit by the Department of Justice, or The Pandemic Response Accountability Committee or Office of Special Inspector General for Pandemic Recovery for up to ten years after the loan application date.
 See SBA Part Eight and Enforcement by the DOJ Related to PPP Loans for additional information.

 The pertinent FAQ states: